Tibor Benedek

 Benedek was the head coach of Hungary men's national water polo team between 2013 and 2016.

 Benedek was named Hungarian Water Polo Player of the Year in 1992, 1993 and 1994.
 He made his debut for the national side in 1990.
-His father, Miklós Benedek, is an actor.
+His father, Miklós Benedek, was an actor.

 Widely regarded as one of the greatest water polo players of all time, Benedek ranks second on the all-time scoring list in Olympic history, with 65 goals.
 He was the joint top goalscorer at the 1992 Barcelona Olympics, with 22 goals, and the top goalscorer at the 1996 Atlanta Olympics, with 19 goals.
 Benedek is the ninth player to compete in water polo at five Olympics, and one of ten male athletes who won three Olympic gold medals in water polo.
 In 2016, he was inducted in the International Swimming Hall of Fame.

 Tibor Benedek died on 18 June 2020 due to pancreatic cancer.
 His death was announced by the Hungarian Water Polo Federation.